 Angelfyre is a massively ambitious science fiction fantasy epic, what started out as a short story now evolved into several novels and music productions.
-The first publication of the series has hit #1 bestseller for all three of its subcategories on Amazon KDP, and #63 bestseller overall.
+The first publication of the series has hit #1 bestseller for all three of its subcategories on Amazon KDP.

 A galactic cold war,